The first step to becoming a successful business continuity (BC) solution provider is clearing up some confusion.

-“You need an assessment to understand their needs — their real needs may not be what they tell you.
-You need to devise an impartial way to assess their operations and their risks, and then work to understand your findings from your customer’s perspective,” he says.
+“You need an assessment to understand their needs – their real needs may not be what they tell you.
+So you need to devise an impartial way to assess their operations and risks and then work to understand your findings from your customer’s perspective,” he says.

 5A “garbage bin” approach or a checklist doesn’t constitute a viable business continuity plan.

-A smarter strategy is offering an end-to-end solution that includes insights from experts who know the issues and helps to build the plan based on experience, rather than something a plan author read in publications.
+A more intelligent strategy is offering an end-to-end solution that includes insights from experts who know the issues and helps to build the plan based on experience rather than something a plan author reads in publications.
 MSPs and VARs can build expertise by hiring in-house talent or partnering with providers who specialize in BC.

 6The real BC challenges have never been with technology.

-Business continuity solutions are not only about backing up data or providing a purely tech solution that recovers data after disaster strikes.
+Business continuity solutions are not only about backing up data or providing a tech solution that recovers data after disaster strikes.
 “The problem has never primarily been with tech recovery.
 They’ve been related to everything else,” Bedsole comments.
 “Business continuity is more involved and dependent on a myriad of issues than DR will ever be.”
-You should view backup and disaster recovery solutions as tools that are used as a part of an all-encompassing BC plan.
+So, you should view backup and disaster recovery solutions as tools that are part of an all-encompassing BC plan.